Materials

 The spread across that nomenclature is wide.
 VX07 Ripstop (the lightest commonly used variant) is 158 gsm, with a 70D ripstop nylon face and 500-cycle abrasion resistance.
 X50 (the durability ceiling for standard X-Pac) is 315 gsm, with a 500D Cordura face and 2,000-cycle abrasion.
 Both are "X-Pac."
 A bag in VX07 and a bag in X50 are not the same bag.
 They share the laminate logic and the 13.8-bar hydrostatic head waterproofing rating, and not much else.

 EcoPak is made by Challenge Sailcloth, a separate New Hampshire sailmaker that took a similar laminate concept in a different direction.
+The word "separate" undersells the link: many of the X-Pac variants on the market were designed by sailmaker Hale Walcoff, who left Dimension-Polyant to start Challenge's outdoor division, the group behind EcoPak.
+The family resemblance between the two brands is one designer's blueprint applied twice.
 Challenge runs several pack-fabric families (EcoPak, EPX, EPLX, RBC, and Ultra), and EcoPak is the recycled-content one.
 Every EcoPak variant uses a 100% recycled polyester face (Repreve, the same recycled-polyester yarn used in some commercial outdoor wear) bonded to Challenge's RUV film, which is 100% recycled polyester and rated 97% UV-resistant.
 The X-PLY in EcoPak is also recycled polyester, oriented at 45° rather than X-Pac's 22°.
 The DWR finish is C0, fluorocarbon-free across the entire EcoPak line.
 There is no TPU, no PVC, and no solvent-based adhesive in the laminate stack.

 The EcoPak series splits along backing layer.
 EPX variants have a woven backing (more structure, slightly heavier).
 EPLX variants have a film backing (lighter, less structural).
 Within each, the number is again face denier divided by 10, and the range runs further than X-Pac's: EPLX200 sits at the lightweight-liner end, EPLX1680 sits at the ballistic-nylon-equivalent end.
 An RS suffix (EPX300RS, EPLX450RS) means a 3 mm ripstop grid is woven into the face for tear resistance.
 The trade-off curve is the same one X-Pac forces (heavier face for more abrasion, lighter face for less weight), but it sits on top of a sustainability claim X-Pac mostly can't match.
 Challenge publishes that EcoPak fabric carries roughly half the manufacturing CO2 of nylon and 38% less than virgin polyester film, and that the laminate absorbs 80% less moisture than laminated nylon.
 The numbers come from Challenge, but the chemistry is verifiable: recycled feedstock plus a waterborne adhesive plus C0 DWR plus no PVC is a cleaner stack than virgin nylon with PU coating.